siseval/c-visual-sort/README.md

 ## Visual-Sort

-This is a simple sorting algorithm visualizer, made is c
+This is a simple sorting algorithm visualizer, made is c.
-The code was mostly written in an evening, and should not be seen by anyone
+The code was mostly written in an evening, and should not be seen by anyone.

 ### Instructions